 - Spaghetti alla Carbonara with egg, salt and pecorino cheese

-- Amatriciana: guanciale (pigs cheek), tomato, pecorino and olive oil most typically served over buccatini or spaghetti
+- Amatriciana: guanciale (pig cheek), tomato, pecorino and olive oil most typically served over bucatini or spaghetti

 - Roman-style pizza has a thin crust.
 If you prefer a fluffy crust, go for a Napoleon pizza.